-To graduate from the Allied Health Module Programs (Medical Office Administration Billing and Coding- IDL or Professional Medical Assistant-IDL fields of study a student must have:
+To graduate from the Professional Medical Assistant-IDL program a student must have:

-- Completed each class of instruction with a minimum passing grade of 70% or better. - Have a record of having attended a minimum of 80% of clock hours in their program. - Completed 100% of Externship hours.
+- Completed each class of instruction with a minimum passing grade of 70% or better. - Have a record of having attended a minimum of 80% of clock hours in their program.

+• Completed 100% of Externship hours.